-Eukaryotic DNA Replication mechanism
+Basic Mechanism of Eukaryotic DNA Replication (Step-by-step Explanation)

 The primary effort has focused on replication of the SV 40 (Simian Virus 40) chromosome; these studies have progressed so rapidly in recent years that the SV40 chromosome now can be replicated in-vitro using only eight purified components from mammalian cells.
 Eukaryotic DNA replication is unidirectional.